 Each academic year is divided into two units, with each unit having a distinct theme and a set of projects that build on previous skills and knowledge, and develop new learning in preparation for the units to follow.
 The course is entirely driven by the 'design brief' with approximately 80% of those being practical design work, and approximately 20% being theoretical, written work.
 The practical studio projects are designed to be mimics of the type of briefs you would get in a design agency, resulting in outcomes that genuinely prepare you for the real world of work.
-Some projects are very fast-paced and might have more of a skills-acquisition feel to them, encouraging you to learn new techniques and software, and others will put that knowledge to the test in how you execute and realise your design solutions.
-You will become adept at creating clever ideas-based solutions for organisations and brands, charities and social causes, design for good/change and campaigns that aim to address the problems we face in the world.
+Some projects are fast-paced and might have more of a skills-acquisition feel to them, encouraging you to learn new techniques and software, and others will put that knowledge to the test in how you execute and realise your design solutions.
+A series of digital and analogue workshops through the year will introduce you to useful methods for making your work, along with essential training in industry standard digital software.